Skip to main content

 client.workers(): ClientWorker[]

-Returns: ClientWorker[] - Array of connected devices Example:
+Returns: ClientWorker[] - Array of connected workers Example:

 })